Table of Contents

 - Weight loss (unexplained loss of >10% of body weight over the past six months)

 - Fever of unknown origin.

-- Paraneoplastic syndromes, including cerebellar degeneration, neuropathy, Guillain-Barre syndrome or multifocal leukoencephalopathy may occur due to the involvement of CNS in to the pathogenic process.
+- Paraneoplastic syndromes, including cerebellar degeneration, neuropathy, Guillain-Barre syndrome or multifocal leukoencephalopathy.

-- FBC (in order to detect anemia, lymphopenia, neutrophilia, or eosinophilia)
+- Complete blood counts (in order to detect anemia, lymphopenia, neutrophilia or eosinophilia)

 - Lactate dehydrogenase

 - Serum creatinine

 CT scans of the chest, abdomen, and pelvis (used in order to detect abnormal findings include enlarged lymph nodes, hepatomegaly and/or splenomegaly, lung nodules or infiltrates, and pleural effusions)

 Positron emission tomography is informative in diagnostics of initial stages of the disease.

 The clinical staging of Hodgkin lymphoma is done after confirming the diagnosis to measure the extent of the disease, prognosis and guide treatment.
 Staging in Hodgkin lymphoma is done according to the Ann Arbor staging system which is as follows: